shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

 ```
 <details>

-<summary>🚩Questions and Home Works</summary>

-### Question
+<summary><h2><i>🚩Questions</i></h2></summary>

 1) Create a Student class that holds information about a student, including their name, roll number, and an array of grades for different subjects.
 Write methods to calculate and display the student's average grade and their highest grade.

 2) Create a BankAccount class that holds information about a bank account, such as account number, account holder name, and balance.
 Implement methods to deposit, withdraw, and display the account details.
 Use an array to manage multiple bank accounts.

-### 📝 Home works

-1) Create a Book class that represents a book in a library.
+3) Create a Book class that represents a book in a library.
 Each book has a title, author, ISBN, and availability status (whether the book is available or checked out).
 Create an array of books to represent the library and implement methods to check out a book, return a book, and display all available books.

-2) Create an Employee class that holds information about an employee, such as name, employee ID, department, and salary.
+4) Create an Employee class that holds information about an employee, such as name, employee ID, department, and salary.
 Create an array of employees and implement methods to add a new employee, search for an employee by ID, and display all employees in a specific department.

 </details>
 </details>